CHOP-CGTInformatics/REDCapTidieR/cran-comments.md

 Thank you for taking the time to review this submission and please reach out to either Stephan Kadauke, Richard Hanna, or Ezra Porter for any questions, comments, or concerns.

-This submission makes modifications to the test suite to be compatible with the upcoming release of REDCapR 1.2.0.
-Our current test suite resulted in reverse dependency check failures when a new version of REDCapR was submitted to CRAN.
-We have coordinated with the author of REDCapR to resolve the reverse dependency check failures in this submission.
+This submission confirms the stability of the package and updates it to 1.0 with a couple of minor updates that coincide with other dependencies.

 ## New Features